AlexBHarley/deepstream.io-website/src/tutorials/core/datasync-records/readme.md

 - The listen-callback is called with `isSubscribed = true` once the first client subscribes to a matching record and with `isSubscribed = false` once the last subscriber for a matching record unsubscribes.

 - Listening also keeps state.
 Registering as a listener for a pattern that already has matching subscriptions will call the callback multiple times straight away, once for every matching subscription.

-**Important:** At the moment, listening is limited to subscriptions made on the same deepstream server.
-Subscriptions made on other servers within a cluster are not propagated.
-This is feature is comming soon.

-{{#infobox "important"}}
-The listen callback with `isSubscribed = false` is only triggered once the last subscriber has disconnected or discarded the record.
-If your active data provider is subscribed to the record as well in order to write to it, it counts as a subscriber and the callback won't be invoked.

-This is a known limitation and will be addressed in future releases that will also introduce load-balancing for listeners, only-one rules etc. To create a high availability cluster of active data providers straight away, we recommend building a listener-orchestration server that tackles these tasks for now.
-{{/infobox}}